flare-foundation/governance-proposals/FIP/FIP_16.md

 The administration of FIRE will be undertaken by the Flare Foundation who will over time put together a committee of members both internal and external to the Foundation to manage the entity.

 The decentralized governance of entities that hold (or in the case of FIRE potentially hold) a large amount of funds has historically been subject to many pitfalls and many forms of egregious exploitation.
-This is largely due to governance procedures generally being an activity that has very low community participation, leaving the system open to exploitation by small groups of large holders who may not have the wider communities interests or the long term interests of the project in mind.
+This is largely due to governance procedures generally being an activity that has very low community participation, leaving the system open to exploitation by small groups of large holders who may not have the wider community's interests or the long term interests of the project in mind.
-As such the passing of this FIP will establish a negative governance structure with a high participation threshold.
+As such, the passing of this FIP will establish a negative governance structure with a high participation threshold.
 This will allow the community to establish the ability to stop, this being the negative aspect, the actions of the Flare Foundation should it find those actions to be against the BROAD wishes of the community, this being the high participation aspect.
 This will work as follows.